samu/ruva/README.md

 Everything indented beneath an `any` is evaluated as we know it from an `or` expression (||).

-  -> Any of the following expressions must match.
+    "Any of the following expressions must match."

 Everything indented beneath an `all` is evaluated as we know it from an `and` expression (&&).

-  -> All of the following expressions must matach.
+    "All of the following expressions must matach."

-Everything indented beneath an `none` is evaluated as we know it from an `not` expression (!).
+Everything indented beneath an `none` is evaluated as we know it from a `not` expression (!).

-  -> None of the following expressions must match
+    "None of the following expressions may match"

 You can nest as many of the above conditions as you want.